6 months beyond date of arrival

 See the Department of State’s Fact Sheet on Indonesia for information on U.S. - Indonesia relations.

-You will need a passport with at least two blank pages valid for at least six months beyond the date of your arrival in Indonesia.
+Your passport must have at least two blank pages and be valid for at least six months beyond the date of your arrival in Indonesia.
 If your passport does not meet these requirements, you will be denied entry into Indonesia.
 The Government of Indonesia does not recognize the 12-page U.S. emergency passport, issued by U.S. embassies and consulates overseas, as a valid travel document for visa-free travel, and, if traveling on this emergency passport, you may be refused boarding and/or entry by immigration officials.
-If you travel on a limited validity passport, such as an emergency passport, you should obtain a visa prior to arriving in Indonesia.
+If you travel on a limited validity passport, such as an emergency passport, you must obtain a visa prior to arriving in Indonesia.

 If you are traveling on a full-validity passport, there are three ways to enter Indonesia:

-Entry requirements are subject to change at the sole discretion of Indonesian immigration authorities.
-If you overstay your visa, you are subject to a fine of 250,000 Indonesian rupiah (about $25 USD at current exchange rates; fees may change at any time) per day and may be detained and deported.
-U.S. citizens have been jailed for visa overstays or obtaining the wrong visa class for their purpose of travel.
+Entry requirements are subject to change at the discretion of Indonesian immigration authorities.
+If you overstay your visa, you are subject to a fine of 350,000 Indonesian rupiah (about $25 USD at current exchange rates; fees may change at any time) per day and may be detained and deported.
+U.S. citizens have been jailed for visa overstays or entering the country on the wrong visa class for their purpose of travel.
 Travelers coming to Indonesia for non-tourism purposes are strongly encouraged to consult Indonesian Immigration’s website.

 While you are in Indonesia, always carry your passport, valid visa, and work or resident permit, if applicable.
 Immigration authorities may request that foreigners present their travel documents during routine inspections of apartment buildings, other residential areas, or offices.
 Travelers have been detained for questioning for not having their passports with them.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents in Indonesia.
 The Indonesian government screens incoming passengers in response to reported outbreaks of pandemic illnesses.

 Demonstrations are very common in Jakarta, Surabaya, and other large cities, but less common in Bali.
 You should avoid demonstrations and other mass gatherings, since even those intended to be peaceful can become violent.
 Demonstrations may become more frequent ahead of the Indonesian general elections scheduled for April 2019.

 Currently, travel by U.S. government personnel to the provinces of Central Sulawesi and Papua is restricted to mission-essential travel that is approved in advance by the Embassy security office.